ampproject/amphtml/contributing/TESTING.md

 `gulp lint --watch`                                                     | Watches for changes in files, and validates against the ESLint linter.
 `gulp lint --fix`                                                       | Fixes simple lint warnings/errors automatically.
 `gulp lint --files=<files-path-glob>`                                   | Lints just the files provided.
 Can be used with `--fix`.
-`gulp lint --local-changes`                                             | Lints just the files changed in the local branch.
+`gulp lint --local_changes`                                             | Lints just the files changed in the local branch.
 Can be used with `--fix`.
 `gulp build`                                                            | Builds the AMP library.
 `gulp build --extensions=amp-foo,amp-bar`                               | Builds the AMP library, with only the listed extensions.
 `gulp build --extensions=minimal_set`                                   | Builds the AMP library, with only the extensions needed to load `article.amp.html`.